eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 the sub-class may be ignored, depending on the provided value of the `useClassInEquals` parameter in `Bytes(byte[], int, boolean, boolean)`.
 The default behavior is changed to ignore the sub-class.

+`Message.getPayload()`:

+Since 3.0 `null` is replaced by `Bytes.EMPTY`.
+The method will now always return an byte array, which may be empty.

 ### Scandium:

 Redesigned!
 May cause also unaware changes!
 If you detect one, please create an issue on